Bright from the Start

 Can programs that are nationally accredited be Quality Rated?

-I see that the Quality Rated (QR) Portfolio and the Environment Rating Scales (ERS)include many indicators for best practice.
+I see that the Quality Rated (QR) Portfolio and the Environment Rating Scales (ERS) include many indicators for best practice.
 Do I need to implement every best practice from the ERS and the Portfolio in order to be rated?

 No. Your Quality Rated level will be based on the total points earned plus any bonus points you may be eligible for.
 The points earned for structural quality (documentation you submit online in your portfolio) and process quality (ERS scores achieved during an on-site observation), are translated into points.
 These points will determine your level.

-There is not a follow up meeting after the assessment because the assessor(s) have not completed the scoring at that time.
-Assessors are required to write a comprehensive report of what they observed and the scoring is completed automatically in the system based on what the assessor heard and saw during the observation.
-The site does receive a copy of the ERS scores and report along with their overall QR score, once the level has been determined.
-If there is something that you feel was miss-scored, you will have the opportunity to dispute that finding/score.
+No. There is not a follow-up meeting after the assessment because the scoring of the observation is not complete at that time.
+Finalizing all scoring and a written comprehensive report is completed in the ERS electronic system after the assessor leaves the facility.
+The program will receive a copy of the ERS scores and a detailed Continuous Quality Improvement (CQI) Report along with their overall QR score, once the level has been determined.

 Can a Montessori, or any other program, that have some classrooms licensed and others that are exempt, also participate in Quality Rated (QR)?

 Because a quality rating is received for an entire program, all classrooms within a program must be licensed by DECAL.
-In some exceptions, classrooms that may be exempt from a program, (i.e. mother’s morning out class, etc) will not be included in the QR process and will not prevent the otherwise licensed program from being able to participate in Quality Rated.
+In some exceptions, classrooms that may be exempt from a program’s license, (i.e. mother’s morning out class, etc) will not be included in the QR process and will not prevent the otherwise licensed program from being able to participate in Quality Rated.

-I understand that 1 college credit hour = 10 contact hours of training, so a 3 hour college course would be 30 hours.
+I understand that 1 college credit hour = 10 contact hours of training, so a 3-hour college course would be 30 hours.
 However, contact hours are not state approved hours - they are equal to PLUs.
 Can you please clarify all of this and explain how college classes, CDA, etc. count into the QR training requirements?
 How can training be counted if it's not BFTS approved training?

-© 2022 Bright from the Start: Georgia Department of Early Care and Learning
+© 2025 Bright from the Start: Georgia Department of Early Care and Learning

 • Mission